-Somatic Mode Filter ID Description Tumor- Normal germline_risk Likelihood of allele being present in normal > 0.025.
+Somatic Mode Filter ID Description Tumor- Normal strand_artifact Severe strand bias.
+Alt allele supported by at least four reads, but only on one strand.
+Tumor- Normal too_few_supporting_reads Variant is supported by < 3 reads in the tumor sample.
+Tumor- Normal non-homref-normal Normal sample genotype is not a homozygous reference.
+Tumor- Normal germline_risk Likelihood of allele being present in normal > 0.025.
+Enabled only when usingvc-enable-gatk-acceleration=true.
 Tumor- Normal artifact_in_normal TLOD of the normal read set (Normal artifact LOD) is > 0.0.
 Not called normal artifact if allele fraction in normal is much smaller than allele fraction in tumor (normalAlleleFraction < (0.1 tumorAlleleFraction).
+Enabled only when usingvc-enable-gatk-acceleration=true.

 QUAL is not output in the somatic variant records.
-Instead, the confidence score is INFO/TLOD.
+Instead, the confidence score is FORMAT/SQ.